-- 1. Select a Java Virtual Machine instruction whose "changed" bit is set.
+1. Select a Java Virtual Machine instruction whose "changed" bit is set.
 If no instruction remains whose "changed" bit is set, the method has successfully been verified.
-Otherwise, turn off the "changed" bit of the selected instruction. - 2.
-Model the effect of the instruction on the operand stack and local variable array by doing the following: - If the instruction uses values from the operand stack, ensure that there are a sufficient number of values on the stack and that the top values on the stack are of an appropriate type.
+Otherwise, turn off the "changed" bit of the selected instruction.

+- 2. Model the effect of the instruction on the operand stack and local variable array by doing the following: - If the instruction uses values from the operand stack, ensure that there are a sufficient number of values on the stack and that the top values on the stack are of an appropriate type.
 Otherwise, verification fails. - If the instruction uses a local variable, ensure that the specified local variable contains a value of the appropriate type.
 Otherwise, verification fails. - If the instruction pushes values onto the operand stack, ensure that there is sufficient room on the operand stack for the new values.
 Add the indicated types to the top of the modeled operand stack. - If the instruction modifies a local variable, record that the local variable now contains the new type. - 3.
 Determine the instructions that can follow the current instruction.
 Successor instructions can be one of the following: - The next instruction, if the current instruction is not an unconditional control transfer instruction (for instance, goto, return, or athrow).
 Verification fails if it is possible to "fall off" the last instruction of the method. - The target(s) of a conditional or unconditional branch or switch. - Any exception handlers for this instruction. - 4.
-Merge the state of the operand stack and local variable array at the end of the execution of the current instruction into each of the successor instructions.
+Merge the state of the operand stack and local variable array at the end of the execution of the current instruction into each of the successor instructions, as follows: - If this is the first time the successor instruction has been visited, record that the operand stack and local variable values calculated in step 2 are the state of the operand stack and local variable array prior to executing the successor instruction.
+Set the "changed" bit for the successor instruction. - If the successor instruction has been seen before, merge the operand stack and local variable values calculated in step 2 into the values already there.
+Set the "changed" bit if there is any modification to the values.

-In the special case of control transfer to an exception handler, the operand stack is set to contain a single object of the exception type indicated by the exception handler information.
+In the special case of control transfer to an exception handler:

+• Record that a single object, of the exception type indicated by the exception handler, is the state of the operand stack prior to executing the successor instruction.
 There must be sufficient room on the operand stack for this single value, as if an instruction had pushed it.